Breakups suck — there’s absolutely no doubt about that.

 It’s Not The End Of The World

 It’s really easy after a breakup to think that you’ll never be happy again, but trust me you will.
-You’re going to go on to have many more girlfriends, boyfriends or both in your life, so make sure not to get too caught up in what you’ve lost!
+You’re going to go on to have many more relationships throughout your life, so make sure not to get too caught up in what you’ve lost!

 Always remember that there’s a whole new world of experiences that will open up to you after the HSC and work towards it.